about the region

 7 protected areas allowing visitors to enjoy the birds, landscapes, craters and forests

-planning your trip to central valley
+planning your trip to the Central Valley

-central valley's top 10
+Central Valley's top 10

 The city of San Jose is located at 1,149 meters above sea level, has an average temperature of 24 Celsius.
 Although it is a relatively small town, boasts a wealth of cultural and educational attractions, among which are: the National Theatre, built between 1890 and 1897, and financed by the Costa Rican people through the taxing of imports.
 Also they highlight historic buildings such as the Melico Salazar Theater, National Museum, Metallic Building, Children's Museum, Museum of Art and Design Costa Rican, Contemporary Art Museum, Museum of the Central Bank (in the Democracy Plaza) and the new and renovated Jade Museum.
 San Jose offers a host of accommodation to suit all budgets and a wide gastronomic fare.